wp-plugins/jm-twitter-cards/readme.txt

 == Changelog ==

+= 5.2.9 =
+* 13 July 2014
+* Add new crop options for WordPress 3.9++, it allows you to make fine crops.
+You can define crop x (in width) and crop y ( in height)
+* Indeed only works with latest versions of WordPress, later than 3.9

 = 5.2.8 =
 * 04 July 2014
 * fix bug with NGG (Next Gen Gallery) in post edit